rcgoodfellow/ry.goodwu.net/content/tinkering/day-in-the-life-of-a-v6-packet-on-illumos.md

 In keeping with our present theme of unexpected names, this function does not set an IPv6 destination.
 What this function actually does is:

-- Get an routing table entry for the destination address, bailing with an error if no route is found, or if the route is something like a black hole entry.
+- Get a routing table entry for the destination address, bailing with an error if no route is found, or if the route is something like a black hole entry.
 - Set the _source_ address for the outgoing packet under certain conditions.
 - Creates a destination cache entry (DCE) for the destination address of the